-The client should confirm that the electrical intake cupboard is adequately fire resisting and firestopped.
-If the cupboard is not found to be adequate, it should be upgraded or replaced to provide a minimum of 30 minutes fire resistance including fire stopping of penetrating services.
+The client should fully inspect the electrical intake cupboard to determine its fire resistance.
+The cupboard should meet a minimum of 30 minutes fire resistance.
+If the cupboard does not meet 30 minutes fire resistance it should be upgraded to achieve this level by a competent contractor.
+This should include fire stopping of all penetrating services.
 Any remedial works should be completed by a competent third party accredited contractor.